 Summer in the Garden

 The Westside Orchard Garden (WOG) is in full celebration when school is out and the kids are back in the Garden.
-2017 will be the 5th year of our Summer in the Garden Program and we're expanding to include youth from the Cameron Family Center (Rescue Mission), Head Start, the Community Mental health Summer Kids program and the Salvation Army Program.
-Boys & Girls Club youth and homeschool youth all had gardens in the WOG in 2016 - about 30-40 gardeners every day learning about fresh food and healthy eating!
-This year we will have 50-65 youth in the Garden Monday through Thursday, with a combined total of 250 every week!
+2018 will be the 6th year of our Summer in the Garden Program and we're continuing to include youth from the Boys & Girls Club, the Cameron Family Center (Rescue Mission), the Community Mental Health Summer Kids program and the Salvation Army Youth Program.
+This year we will have 50-65 youth in the Garden Monday through Thursday, with a combined total of 150+ every week!

 As one of our 3rd graders said, as she walked beside the gardener to harvest veggies, "You know, the garden is my happy place!"
 It's our happy place, too, when the kids are all there.

-There was lunch in the Garden on a weekly basis - usually Wednesday.
-Kids picked what was ripe, made salads, had honey "sandwiches" with honey from the beehives, and learned to love eating what they grew.
+Kids will pick what is ripe as the summer goes on, make salads, have honey "sandwiches" with honey from the beehives, and learn to love eating what they grow.
 This picture is zucchini bread that they made - and they are all getting a sample with lunch.
-Picking and eating carrots was a favorite activity!
+Picking and eating carrots is a favorite activity!
 Beet greens?
 Why not?
-If they grew it, they all wanted to try a taste, and loved most of what they tasted.
+If they grow it, they all want to try a taste, and most like what they taste.
 Truly a new experience for most of them...